raditya1117/HoneyBadger/fastapi-testing/article.md

 Custom exception handlers are a great way to handle FastAPI errors of a specific type.
 However, it is almost impossible to define and handle every FastAPI error using custom exception handlers.
 To catch and handle any uncaught exception, we can use global exception handlers.

-## Using a global exception handler in FastAPI
+## Using a Global Exception Handler in FastAPI

 A global exception handler in FastAPI handles exceptions of type `Exception`, which is the base class for any Python exception.
 We can create a global exception handler using the `exception_handler` decorator as follows: